René Houseman: Club career

-After leaving Huracán in 1980, Houseman spent a short time in River Plate (only one season, 1981), then moving to Chile to play for Colo Colo and then to South Africa when he joined AmaZulu.
+After leaving Huracán in 1980, Houseman spent a short time in River Plate (one season, 1981), then moving to Chile to play for Colo Colo and then to South Africa when he joined AmaZulu.

 In 1984, he returned to Argentina to play for Independiente, but he only played three matches in total.
 Nevertheless, Houseman was part of the roster that won the Libertadores and Intercontinental Cups that year.

 Houseman retired from football in 1985, playing for his first club, Excursionistas, in a match versus Boca Juniors.